Super Crazy (film): Plot

-Pilar (Natalia Oreiro) lives in an apartment in Buenos Aires with her not very dedicated husband Javier (Fernán Mirás) and her adolescent and irresponsible stepson, Nicolás (Lucas Pose), works as an agent creative in an advertising agency and will soon be forty years old.
+Pilar (Natalia Oreiro) lives in an apartment in Buenos Aires with her not-very dedicated husband Javier (Fernán Mirás) and her adolescent and irresponsible stepson, Nicolás (Lucas Pose), works as an agent creative in an advertising agency and will soon be forty years old.
 Pilar leads a monotonous and exhausting life, which usually improves a bit when she talks to her ex-boyfriend Pablo (Diego Torres).
 However, Pablo is about to marry Sofía (Gimena Accardi), who hates Pilar.
-His neighbor, Guillermo (Walter Cornás) throws loud parties all the time, and his stepson doesn't go to school and spends all day bringing friends into his apartment.
+Her neighbor, Guillermo (Walter Cornás) throws loud parties all the time, and her stepson doesn't go to school and spends all day bringing friends into his apartment.
 Her best friend Valeria (Pilar Gamboa) ignores her problems and doesn't listen to her because she keeps an eye on her phone.

-At work, her boss, Alejandro (Agustín Aristarán) considers that Pilar is outdated with respect to the world of social networks and hires the young influencer Maia (Malena Sánchez) to work with her to relaunch the advertising campaign that was the most successful of Pilar's career fifteen years ago.
-Maia annoys Pilar by taking her place in the company parking lot, and later humiliates her during a labor meeting by upstaged her and nullifying her proposals.
+At work, her boss, Alejandro (Agustín Aristarán) considers that Pilar is outdated to the world of social media and hires the young influencer Maia (Malena Sánchez) to work with her to relaunch the advertising campaign that was the most successful of Pilar's career fifteen years ago.
+Maia annoys Pilar by taking her place in the company parking lot and later humiliates her during a labor meeting by upstaging her and nullifying her proposals.
 After this, Pilar emotionally collapses when her car is impounded for being improperly parked.
 Although Pablo agrees to help her by taking her to the bar where he works, Sofía takes the opportunity to demand that Pilar stay away from her fiancé.
 While returning home depressed, Pilar meets Fernando Salaberry (Hugo Arana), an old man who is doing an "exercise to purify his soul" next to a bridge.
 Salaberry listens to her problems and tells her about a ritual she can perform to wake up the next day a completely different person, facing her problems.